rgnv/udp-sender/PROTOCOL.md

 ## Performance

 - **Buffered I/O**: Uses `bufio.Reader` for efficient reading
-- **Progress feedback**: Shows progress every 100 packets to stderr
+- **Progress feedback**: Shows progress every 100 packets at debug level to stdout
 - **Continuous streaming**: No artificial delays between packets
 - **Memory efficient**: Reads and sends one packet at a time